Partner and Operations Director of Managed Services – Commercial, DWF

 MSc Management Practice

 The MSc Management Practice is a part-time, blended learning Masters focusing on leadership development.
-The MSc is now only available as a top-up to our new PGDip Management Practice, which is up to 100% fully funded through the apprenticeship levy.
+The MSc is now only available as a top-up (paid for by the learner or their employer) to our PGDip Management Practice, which is up to 100% fully funded through the apprenticeship levy.

 You're at the start of Unit 2, how have you been finding the last few months?